larsreed/jsonschemadocs/README.md

     The definition `-DskipTables=foo,bar` may be appended
     defining one or more (comma separated) table IDs to exclude from the result.
+    Note that these are the `id`-tags, look in the generated code if you are uncertain.

     The definition `-DembedUpToRows=n` (where 'n' is a number) may be appended, denoting that tables of up to N rows should be embedded in its parent.